-Millions of species of bacteria are naturally found in the environment we live in.
+Billions of bacteria are naturally found in the environment we live in.
 Not all are pathogenic.
 When certain pathogens enter our food supply chain, they may cause illnesses.
-Most foodborne illnesses are preventable with simple reminders; cook food thoroughly and to the correct core temperature, clean hands and surfaces often, separate raw meats from ready-to-eat foods, chill and cool foods quickly, and DON’T work when you are sick.
+Most foodborne illnesses are preventable with simple reminders; cook food thoroughly and to the correct core temperature, clean hands and surfaces often, separate raw meats from ready-to-eat foods, chill, and cool foods quickly, and DON’T work when you are sick.

 Before applying to be a new establishment or remodeling, contact the Health Department about plan review requirements.